MarkCiliaVincenti/AsyncKeyedLock/README.md

 ## Pooling change in v7.0.0
 Prior to AsyncKeyedLock 7.0.0, pooling was disabled by default and you needed to specify a pool size in order to enable it.
 Since v7.0.0, pooling is enabled by default with an initial fill of 1 and a pool size of 20.
 In order to disable pooling (not recommended), you need to now specify a pool size of 0 within AsyncKeyedLockOptions.
 Read more about pooling in [our wiki](https://github.com/MarkCiliaVincenti/AsyncKeyedLock/wiki/How-to-use-AsyncKeyedLocker#pooling).

+## Non-generic constructor removal in v8.0.0
+As of v8.0.0, the non-generic constructors for `AsyncKeyedLocker` has been removed.
+These were already marked as obsolete; if you were using them, please switch to `AsyncKeyedLocker<object>`.

 ## Benchmarks
 This library has been extensively benchmarked against several other options and [our benchmarks](https://github.com/MarkCiliaVincenti/AsyncKeyedLock/wiki/Benchmarks) run publicly and transparently on Github Actions.